-And not only does this music fit well — if arranged well — on the ukulele, but arguably the ukulele enriches this music too, adding a new voice to old and familiar music.
+And not only does this music fit well on the ukulele, but arguably the ukulele enriches this music too.
+It adds a new voice to old and familiar music.
 Hearing Bach’s Prelude from the 1st Cello Suite played on the ukulele, for example, unlocks a completely new range and imaginative vista for this usually low-resonant music.

 (You can learn more, in fact, on just how well Bach’s music in particular fits on the ukulele here.)

 High-G vs. Low-G

 First, let’s discuss the instruments with the two traditional ukulele tuning: GCEA.
 The first is “high-G” or re-entrant tuning, because the G on the fourth string is tuned higher than the C on the third.
 While this is the typical tuning for soprano and concert ukuleles, some of these instruments will tune the G down an octave for a “low-G” tuning.
 These two tunings offer a different sound and resonance on the instrument.
 Both can be used well for different kinds of music on classical ukulele.

 Both the re-entrant and low-G tunings provide interesting approaches to classical music on the ukulele.
 The re-entrant tuning can work well for certain Renaissance and Baroque pieces of music originally composed for instruments that used re-entrant tunings (namely, certain lutes and baroque guitars).